EZiemniak/nba-stats-game/docs/players_schema.md

         //Other seasons are in the same format as above...
       }
     ],
-    // Awards will contain and awards the player has recieved "awards": {
+    // Awards will contain awards/achievements the player has recieved/achieved
+    "awards": {
       "resource": "playerawards",
       "parameters": {